 A dentist, also known as a dental surgeon, is a surgeon who specializes in dentistry, the diagnosis, prevention, and treatment of diseases and conditions of the oral cavity.

 Urology is a part of health care that deals with diseases of the male and female urinary tract (kidneys, ureters, bladder and urethra).

 Optometry is a health care profession that involves examining the eyes and applicable visual systems for defects or abnormalities.

-Suffering an acute injury or living with chronic illness can affect the way people move and communicate, perceive themselves and their role in the home and workplace.
 Physiatry is about patient-centered care and maximizing independence and mobility with the goal of returning patients to their roles in society.

 Ear, Nose, and Throat

-ENT physician: A medical specialist who is concerned with the diagnosis and treatment of disorders of the head and neck, including particularly the ears, nose, and throat.
+Diagnosis and treatment of disorders of the head and neck, including particularly the ears, nose, and throat.